ValtteriL/esocksd/README.md

 File to write log output to.
 Specified as a string.
 Example: `esocksd.log`.

 Can be overwritten with environment variable LOGFILE.
-Example: `LOGFILE=/dev/null esocksd`
+Example: `LOGFILE=/dev/null esocksd`.

 ### authmethod
 Authentication method used.
 The possible values are: